burkeshartsis/A-Better-Underscores-Theme/README.md

 * Search for: `_s-` and replace with: `megatherium-`
 * Search for: `Text Domain: _s` and replace with: `Text Domain: megatherium` in style.scss.

-Then, update the stylesheet header in style.scss and the links in footer.php with your own information.
-Next, update or delete this readme.
+Then, update the stylesheet header in style.scss, recompile your sass, and change the links in footer.php with your own information.
+Lastly, update or delete this readme.

 System Setup
 ------------